College opens the door to a whole list of new opportunities and a time of great change. But change often comes with confusion and uncertainty.

 2. Advertise if You are Comfortable

-We’re not going to encourage you to do something you’re not comfortable with, but if you’re up for it, advertising can be a great idea.
+We’re not going to encourage you to do something you’re not comfortable with, but if you’re up for it, using advertising to find a roommate can be a great idea.

 Advertising in a newspaper can be expensive, up to a few hundred dollars in some cases, but it’s worth it if you’re willing.
 If money’s an issue, there are other ways to advertise.